EmadMohamed6/contact-us-generator/README.md

 # Contact Us Generator

-This Package use create form contact us with [ blade , migrations , config Email to receive all contact request ] ,when you need receive any date on your admin email from website or system
+This Package use create form contact us with [ blade , migrations , config Email to receive all contact request ] ,when you need receive any data on your admin email from website or system
 ## Installation

 Using [composer](https://getcomposer.org/) to install routable.